 Meat & Seafood

 Meat and seafood can attract pests, and that’s just no fun!
-Plus, they can slow down the compost process for other materials.
-However, these items can sometimes be composted depending on the makeup of the compost system – but be sure to double check.
+Plus, they can slow down the composting process for other materials.
+However, these items can sometimes be composted depending on the makeup of the compost system – but be sure to double-check.

 Cheese & Dairy